ItsJJonny/HSPlanner/README.md

 | macOS 10.15+ | None — WebKit is built into the OS |
 | Linux (x86_64) | `webkit2gtk-4.1`, `libssl`, standard GTK runtime libraries |

-> [!NOTE]
-> The **Save File** feature needs access to the Hero Siege save folder.
-You pick the folder in the UI — the app does not read anything outside it.

 ---

 ## Development requirements